fathindifa26/3D-Car-Classification/README.md

 ## 🎯 Overview

-SmartM2M is an AI-based car component detection system that uses deep learning to detect the status of doors and hood in real-time.
+AI-based car component detection system that uses deep learning to detect the status of doors and hood in real-time.
 The system uses an optimized VGG-Lite architecture for multi-label classification of 5 car components.

 ### 🎯 Detected Components
 - **front_left**: Front left door